Exawind/nalu-wind/docs/source/theory/windEnergy.rst

 respectively.

 :math:`\mathbf{F}_{total}(r_j)` is then spread evenly across the original actuator line points and additional 'swept-points' that are added in between the actuator lines.
-The swept-points can either be non-uniformly or uniformly distributed along the azimuthal direction (left and right images in figure :numref:`actdisk-sample-fig`).
+The swept-points are always uniformly distributed azimuthally, but the number of swept points can either be non-uniformly or uniformly distributed along the radial direction (left and right images in figure :numref:`actdisk-sample-fig`).
 The non-uniform distribution uses the distance between points along the embedded actuator line blades as the arc-length between points in the azimuthal direction.
 This is the default behavior.
 If uniform spacing is desired then `num_swept_pts` must be specified in the input deck.
 This is the number of points between